 Consider the answers to the following questions as they apply to your situation.
 Incorporating the answers into your proposal will help you gain acceptance for your request.
-Of course there are no guarantees so be prepared to discuss alternatives and whether this is the best time to submit your request.
+Of course there are no guarantees so be prepared to discuss alternatives and perhaps re-submit your request at a later time.